 - Oatmeal cups can be stored in the fridge for up to a week and in the freezer for up to 3 months.

-- 2 tbsp fresh blueberries
+- 2 tablespoons fresh blueberries

-- 2 tsp sliced almonds
+- 2 teaspoons sliced almonds

-- 2 tbsp fresh diced strawberries
+- 2 tablespoons diced fresh strawberries

-- 2 tsp unsweetened coconut flakes
+- 2 teaspoons unsweetened coconut flakes

 - 3 banana slices

-- 2 tsp mini chocolate chips
+- 2 teaspoons mini chocolate chips

-- 2 tbsp finely diced apples
+- 2 tablespoons finely diced apples

 - Pinch of cinnamon